-In these cases, it is not necessary for the prosecutor with the State Attorney’s Office to provide which, if any, of the contradictory statements are not true.
+In these cases, it is not necessary for the prosecutor with the State Attorney’s Office to provide which, if any, of the contradictory statements, are not true.
 Additionally, the statute provides that it is not necessarily a defense that the accused believed each statement to be true at the time the statement was made.

 False Reports to Law Enforcement Authorities – F.S.
 837.05

-Florida Statute Section 837.05 provides that knowingly giving false information to any law enforcement officer concerning the alleged commision of a crime, is a misdemeanor in the first degree.
+Florida Statute Section 837.05 provides that knowingly giving false information to any law enforcement officer concerning the alleged commission of a crime, is a misdemeanor in the first degree.
 A misdemeanor offense for making a false report to law enforcement is punishable by up to 12 months in jail and a $500 fine.

 False Complaints Against an Officer